-385.2021 Cancer clinical trials; communication with

-prospective patients; offers to reimburse.-
+385.2021 Cancer clinical trials; communication with prospective patients; offers to reimburse.-

-(1) LEGISLATIVE FINDINGS AND INTENT.-The Legislature finds that:

-- (a) The ability to translate medical findings from research to practice relies on having robust and diverse patient participation in cancer clinical trials.
-Low participation rates or homogenous participant groups prevent segments of the population from benefiting from advances achieved through clinical research and create uncertainties over the applicability of research findings.
-Diverse patient participation in cancer clinical trials depends on the ability of prospective participants to afford ancillary costs during their course of participation, a financial challenge that prevents the benefits of clinical research from being equitably accessible by eligible prospective participants. - (b) Cancer clinical trials do not cover all of the costs of participants, and there are often significant uncovered expenses associated with enrollment in a clinical trial.
-These costs may include travel expenses to and from clinical sites, such as parking fees, car rentals, fuel, tolls, or lodging, and the expenses incurred by the patient subject's family, friends, or chaperones who attend cancer clinical trial treatments as caregivers to provide emotional, physical, and mental support to the patient subject. - (c) The federal Food and Drug Administration has confirmed that reimbursement of direct patient-incurred expenses is a means to create equal access among potential clinical trial subjects and is not considered an inducement.
-Despite the federal Food and Drug Administration's issuance of guidance to
+- (1) LEGISLATIVE FINDINGS AND INTENT.-The Legislature finds that: - (a) The ability to translate medical findings from research to practice relies on having robust and diverse patient participation in cancer clinical trials.
+Low participation rates or homogeneous participant groups prevent segments of the population from benefiting from advances achieved through clinical research and create uncertainties over the applicability of research findings.
+Diverse patient participation in cancer clinical trials depends on the ability of prospective participants to afford ancillary costs during their course of participation, a financial challenge that prevents the benefits of clinical research from being equitably accessible by eligible prospective participants. - (b) Cancer clinical trials do not cover all of participants' costs, and there are often significant uncovered expenses associated with enrollment in a clinical trial.
+These costs may include travel expenses to and from clinical sites, such as parking fees, car rentals, fuel, tolls, or lodging, and the expenses incurred by the patient subject's family, friends, or chaperones who attend cancer clinical trial treatments as caregivers to provide emotional, physical, and mental support to the patient subject. - (c) The United States Food and Drug Administration has confirmed that reimbursement of direct patient-incurred expenses is a means to create equal access among prospective clinical trial patient subjects and is not considered an inducement.

-59 clarify what constitutes an inducement, a fear of unknowingly 60 violating federal prohibitions against inducements has 61 unintentionally hindered the involvement in and expansion of cancer clinical trials.
-Corporations, individuals, public and 62 63 private foundations, health care providers, and other 64 stakeholders remain hesitant to contribute to or accept funds 65 from programs that are organized to alleviate the financial 66 burdens of patients who wish to participate in clinical trials 67 and their caregivers.
+Despite the United States Food and Drug Administration's issuance of guidance to clarify what constitutes an inducement, a fear of unknowingly violating federal prohibitions against inducements has unintentionally hindered the involvement in and expansion of cancer clinical trials.
+Corporations, individuals, public and private foundations, health care providers, and other stakeholders remain hesitant to contribute to or accept funds from programs that are organized to alleviate the financial burdens of patients who wish to participate in clinical trials and their caregivers.